The role of various vitamins and minerals for proper bodily function

 Magnesium- plays an important role in cell health and is an active component in more than 300 biochemical reactions within the body.
 Health benefits of magnesium include: maintaining normal muscle and nerve function, keeping the heart rhythm steady, supports a healthy immune system, and helps to keep your bones strong.
 Magnesium also helps regulate blood sugar levels, promotes normal blood pressure, and is known to be involved in energy metabolism and protein synthesis.
 There is also interest in the role that magnesium plays in preventing and managing hypertension, cardiovascular disease, diabetes and cancer development.
 Food sources of magnesium include green vegetables (such as spinach, beans, and peas), nuts and seeds, and whole unrefined grains.

-- For those with restless leg syndrome- this is actually a symptom of magnesium deficiency.
-You could supplement with 400 milligrams of magnesium glycinate twice a day on an empty stomach and by soaking in an epsom salt bath regularly.
+- For those with restless leg syndrome- this is actually a symptom of magnesium and vitamin B12 deficiency.
+You could supplement with 400 milligrams of magnesium glycinate twice a day on an empty stomach and by soaking in an epsom salt bath regularly and take Vitamin B12 as Methylcobalamin.
 Your symptoms should subside within 2 to 3 weeks.